Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft/Microsoft-Cloud-Tenant-Create.md

 - Last Name
 - Email
 - Phone Number
-- Business Unit.
-It has two options for users to choose from:
-  - Nodefusion-HR
-  - Nodefusion-US
+- Region - Automatically selected Europe/US by selected country

-After the user creates the new Cloud Tenant by pressing the Create Tenant button, he can see the Cloud Tenant information by pressing the Show Tenant Information button.

-The Show Information button will display a dialog with Username and Password information.
+After the user creates the new Cloud Tenant by pressing the Create Tenant button, Information box will display Username and Password information for tenant account.